ucb-bar/chipyard/docs/Generators/SiFive-Generators.rst

 Universal Asynchronous Receiver/Transmitter (UART) Device
 ----------------------------------------------------------

 UART device is a periphery device provided by ``sifive-blocks``.
 The UART offers a flexible means to perform Full-duplex data exchange with external devices.
 A very wide range of baud rates can be achieved through a fractional baud rate generator.
-The UART peripheral does not support hardware flow control or other modem control signals, or synchronous serial data transfers.
+The UART peripheral does not support other modem control signals, or synchronous serial data transfers.

 UART main features